 - Offer paid training time and/or flexibility to attend workshops during work hours

 - Have employees cross-train or shadow across departments and levels

 - Instill a culture of learning and coaching

 Upskilling your team creates a safety net for your business and preserves the institutional knowledge needed to bridge Hawaii’s skills gap.

 5. Encourage collaboration with age-diverse teams

 Creating age-diverse teams can help to shift the collective mindset at work so that employees see each other as partners, not opponents.
-It encourages new perspectives, fresh ideas, and ultimately brings better results.
+It helps to bring new perspectives, fresh ideas, and ultimately better results.
 In fact, inclusive teams make better business decisions 87 percent of the time and deliver 60 percent better results than non-inclusive teams.
 Employees should feel comfortable to express their ideas and concerns in an open, respectful environment.

 Like it or not, multigenerational workforces are here to stay and companies who fail to stay flexible risk losing some of their most valuable employees.

 Managing an increasingly diverse team is no easy task.
 That’s why at simplicityHR by ALTRES we offer a wide range of supervisor and employee management training courses.